elenkaranikola/NewsCrawler/README.md

 ## Commands to run this project:

-_In order to run our spider and save it's extracted data in a csv file do the following:_
+_In order to run our spider and save it's extracted data in a csv file, do the following:_

 ```bash
   1. $ pip install -r requirements.txt